MatthewCAlbert/dicoding-frontend-expert/README.md

 [Visit Sample Deployment Site](https://geoculinary.matthewcalbert.com)

 ## Info
-- This is for the second submission.
+- This is for the third submission.

 ## Notice
 - Food switcher is turned off.
-- Lazy Image will be fully functional for the third submission.

 ## Using
 - Webpack 5